Ultra-Miniaturized WLAN RF Receiver With Chip-Last GaAs Embedded Active

 2011 IEEE 61st Electronic Components and Technology Conference (ECTC)

 Sridharan, Vivek; Goyal, Abhilash; Sitaraman, Srikrishna; Kumbhat, Nitesh; Sankaran, Nithya; Chan, Hunter; Liu, Fuhan; Dawn, Debasis; Nair, Vijay; Kamgaing, Telesphor; Juskey, Frank; Sundaram, Venky; and Tummala, Rao, "Ultra-Miniaturized WLAN RF Receiver With Chip-Last GaAs Embedded Active" (2011).
-Institute of Technology Publications.
+School of Engineering and Technology Publications.
 241.